Hawk (TV series): Synopsis

 Reynolds stars as police lieutenant John Hawk, a full-blooded Iroquois working the streets of New York City as a special detective for the city's District Attorney's office.
-Hawk is assisted by name=eBay>eBay: "HAWK-1984-8 X 10 STILL-FN-TV-BURT REYNOLDS-WAYNE GRICE-CRIME" partner, Dan Carter (played by Wayne Grice).
-Hawk and Carter deal with various common cases such as murder, organized crime and arson.
-While facing the brutal daily life of being a detective, Hawk's native heritage and ancestry also cause him to be subjected to discrimination and racism, both on the streets and in the office.
+Hawk is assisted by partner Dan Carter (played by Wayne Grice).
+Hawk and Carter try to solve various serious crimes such as murder and arson, as well as cases involving organized crime.
+While facing the brutal, dangerous life of a New York City detective, Hawk is also subjected to discrimination and racism, both on the streets and in the office, due to his native heritage and ancestry.

 Many of the scenes were filmed on location in New York City, with some interior scenes filmed at the Filmways Studios in East Harlem.

 The series co-stars Bruce Glover as Assistant D.A.
 Murray Slaken, and Leon Janney as Assistant D.A.
 Ed Gorton.

-Notable guest stars who appeared in this series include Gene Hackman, Martin Sheen, Robert Duvall, Diana Muldaur, Scott Glenn, Diane Baker, James Best, Bert Convy, Elizabeth Ashley, Kim Hunter and Lou Antonio.
+Notable guest stars who appear in the series include Gene Hackman, Martin Sheen, Robert Duvall, Diana Muldaur, Scott Glenn, Diane Baker, James Best, Bert Convy, Elizabeth Ashley, Kim Hunter and Lou Antonio.

-His character is a full-blooded Native American, but Reynolds had some Cherokee blood from his father's side.
+While not a full-blooded Native American like his character, Reynolds claimed to have some Cherokee blood from his father's side.